Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 Extra cleaning supplies: 6 lbs

-Extra suitcase: 8 lbs (we still have 2)
+Heart-shaped waffle maker: 5 lbs (we only used it twice)Extra suitcase: 8 lbs (we still have 2)

 Extra floor mats: 5 lbs

-Storage containers that held some of the stuff we let go of: 10 lbs (5 lb each)
+Storage containers that held some of the stuff we let go of 10 lbs (5 lb each)

-Corian sink covers: 10 lbs (we use the sink often so we never cover them with the toppers)
+Corian sink covers: 10 lbs (we use the sink often.
+So we never cover them with the toppers)

 Front Cabin TV: 24 lbs

-Rear Bedroom TV and wall bracket: 30 lbs (note: we still have the main living area TV and we still don’t even watch that!)
+Rear Bedroom TV and wall bracket: 30 lbs (note: we still have the main living area TV, and we still don’t even watch that!)

 That’s 329 pounds in this list alone!
 Did you notice there was a lot of “extra” stuff in there?
 But still, it wasn’t enough.

-We continued to reduce the amount of food, bottles of wine, cans, jars etc that we carried on board, offloaded bathroom toiletries, paperwork, and kitchen stuff.
-We even switched to using plastic squeeze bottles instead of glass bottles to store vinegars and sauces in the fridge.
-You’d be surprised how 20-40 small and seemingly light items, can add up to some big weight savings.
-Fortunately, it’s just the two of us, so I didn’t have to make any tough decisions about leaving my wife people behind! 😉 But all jokes aside, you need to remember to account for the weight of all of your passengers when adding up the total weight in your RV or tow vehicle.
+You’d be surprised how 20-40 small and seemingly light items can add up to some big weight savings.
+Fortunately, it’s just the two of us.
+So I didn’t have to make any tough decisions about leaving other people behind! 😉 But all jokes aside, you need to remember to account for the weight of all of your passengers when adding up the total weight in your RV or tow vehicle.

-Our tow vehicle – a Mini Cooper Convertible – is relatively light, which helps with our GCVW (Gross Combined Vehicle Weight).
+Our tow vehicle – a Mini Cooper Convertible – is relatively light.
+This helps with our GCVW (Gross Combined Vehicle Weight).
 Our RV allows for a 4,000 lb (1,800 kg) towed vehicle, bringing the total combined weight maximum to 26,000 lbs.
 Our MINI is only around 2,800 lbs (1,300 kg).
-And the dolly we tow it with weighs around 400 lbs (180 kg) so we still have 800 lbs available for towed vehicle weight.
-Sure, it’s great to have that extra capacity, but we still need to make sure the motorhome is at the proper weight alone (the 22,000 GVWR Gross Vehicle Weight Rating).
+And the dolly we tow it with weighs around 400 lbs (180 kg).

 How did we decide what to keep and what to leave behind?